The Bachelor Brushed Past Bri's Life-Altering Reveal. It's Part Of A Much Bigger Problem

 Bri really quit her job in a global pandemic to go meet MATT JAMES in the Pennsylvania woods #TheBachelor pic.twitter.com/1oTpcaD7Dc— the bachelor & bitchelor 🌹 (@acceptedrose) February 16, 2021

-At a base level, this is a huge decision, particularly in a pandemic and especially in a society where healthcare is traditionally tied to your place of employment.
+At a base level, Bri's decision to give up her job is huge, particularly in a pandemic and especially in a society where healthcare is traditionally tied to your place of employment.
 But, it is even bigger when you take into account Bri’s actual career trajectory.
 While Bri’s official ABC bio is purposefully light on details about her job — she is listed as a “communications manager” for “a high-profile social media company” — fans theorize the 24-year-old works at Facebook (Bri has kept that detail private).
 At the beginning of the season, now-disgraced Bachelor host Chris Harrison revealed in a cast preview video, “[Bri] almost wasn’t on the show because she obviously didn’t want to give up this amazing job.”

 Advertisement